 The beauty of a destination wedding is that it feels like a vacation with all of your favorite people together.
 The beauty of a summer camp destination wedding is that all of your favorite people are together in the same place at a SUMMER CAMP.
 And when I say that there is nothing better than adult summer camp, you should believe me.
-The tl:dr of this post is that Michelle and Jeff did it 100% right with their Jimbo’s Club on the Point wedding in upstate NY and I loved all of it.
+The tl:dr of this post is that Michelle and Jeff did it 100% right with their Jimbo’s Club at the Point wedding in upstate NY and I loved all of it.

 First of all, all of their guests were able to stay on site in camp cabins together for three entire days (including my second shooter Lisa and myself), which was an incredibly fun and unique experience.
 Cabins slept 8 people or more and each of our cabins were set up with towels, sheets and pillows for our stay.
 As should be expected with a summer camp wedding, it was three days of lawn games, relaxing and really enjoying the incredible scenery that Jimbo’s Club on the Point has to offer.

-Located on a 25 acre peninsula surrounded by the Adirondack mountains on beautiful Brant Lake in upstate NY, I have to say that Jimbo’s Club on the Point has everything a destination wedding wants – tons of space, all inclusive service, and BEAUTIFUL surroundings.
+Located on a 25 acre peninsula surrounded by the Adirondack mountains on beautiful Brant Lake in upstate NY, I have to say that Jimbo’s Club at the Point has everything a destination wedding wants – tons of space, all inclusive service, and BEAUTIFUL surroundings.
 Lisa and I were in love the minute we stepped foot on the property.

 Michelle and Jeff were another one of my COVID postponement couples and as such, they were very attuned to the concerns of those traveling great distances to celebrate with them.
 It was the most organized and considerate wedding I’ve participated in this summer – 98% of the guests provided vaccination information and everyone took covid tests before and after the event.